Rodrigo-Rojo/CodeWars/README.md

 # CodeWars
-Just a few Code Challenges I did last few days to get ready for the Code Challenge that I did for SmoothStack
+- Just a list of problems that I been solving from time to time in Codewars.